629ysf/Eneuro/README.md

 # Eneuro
 Neurodynamics of awareness detection in immigrants at high altitudes

-The file contained behavioral data, EEG data and their codes to analyze them
+The file contained behavioral data, EEG data and their codes to analyze them.

 Data:
 In the behavioral data (exp.txt), subj_id represents the number of the subject, rt represents the response of the